iiit-notebook/iiit-notebook.github.io/README.md

 # iiit-notebook

 iiit-notebook is a public repository of notes taken by students of IIIT Hyderabad.
-The website itself is completely static, generated using Jekyll, and made by Pratyaksh Gautam.
+The website itself is completely static, generated using Jekyll.

 ## Features